dkarthe/webjeda-blog/_posts/2016-04-27-jekyll-speed.md

 Though Jekyll sites are fast, it slows down depending on the configuration and content.
 There are [few rules mentioned by Google Page Speed](https://developers.google.com/speed/docs/insights/rules#speed-rules){:rel='nofollow'}{:target="_blank"} that gives you an idea on how to optimize your website for faster loading but, it is for general websites.
 I will be discussing some methods exclusively for Jekyll through which you can optimize your blog.

 ## How do I know whether my Jekyll site is slow?
 Website loads faster on an LTE connection than on a 2g connection.
-So in order to know the exact speed of your website and how well it is configured for performance, go through these online tools.
+So in order to know the exact page speed and how well it is configured for performance, go through these online tools.

 [**GTmetrix:**](https://gtmetrix.com/){:rel='nofollow'}{:target="_blank"}
 GTmetrix is a page speed testing tool which provides pretty decent data with a cool UI.
 It provides crucial data on number of requests, minification status, possible optimization etc., In GTmetrix, my home page scores a whopping 99%!